thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/exchange/Exchange.md

 ### Upgradeable

-The contract `Exchange` is using initializers & gaps to provide upgradability.
+The Exchange contract is using initializers & gaps to provide upgradability.

 ### Pausing